richlegrand/dash/README.md

 For shared callbacks, callbacks are initiated and chained together at the server.
 The callbacks are called in order and the outputs are sent to the client(s) over WebSocket(s) in order.
 Using this method, a slow network will result in a delayed propagation of the callback results to the client(s), but no significant delays in the execution of the callbacks.

-The same can be done (I think) for unshared (regular) callbacks for a potential a speed-up.
+The same can be done (I think) for non-shared (regular) callbacks for a potential a speed-up.